Impulsity2424/Impulsity2424/README.md

-Hi, I’m @Impulsity2424
+Hi, I’m Ian

 I’m interested in web design and software development

-I’m currently learning C++ and web design
+I’m currently learning Advanced Data Structures

 I’m looking to collaborate on any available projects